genesiscommunitysuccess/docs/docs/infrastruct-ref/single-sign-on.md

 ---
 ## Introduction

-Single sign-on is a mechanism that allows you to authenticate users in your systems and subsequently tell a genesis global solution that the user has been authenticated.
-If you use single sign-on with JWT, a user is automatically verified with the identity provider when they sign in.
+Single sign-on is a mechanism that enables you to authenticate users in your systems, and subsequently tell a genesis global solution that the user has been authenticated.
+If you use single sign-on with JWT (JSON Web Token) a user is automatically verified with the identity provider when they sign in.
 The user is then allowed to access a genesis global solution without being prompted to enter separate sign-in credentials.

 At the core of single sign-on is a security mechanism that allows the genesis global solution to trust the sign-in requests it gets from your systems.
-The genesis global solution only grants access to the users who have been authenticated by the client’s internal AD component.
+The genesis global solution only grants access to users who have been authenticated by your internal AD component.

+## JWT SSO

 In its simplest form, Genesis SSO relies on a technology called JSON Web Token (JWT) for securing the exchange of user authentication data.

-## JWT SSO

-2\.1	INTERNAL JWT AUTHENTICATION SERVICE
+### Internal JWT authentication service

 The IT infrastructure/security team at an organisation is usually responsible for setting up and managing the company's JWT authentication service.
 If a solution isn’t in place, genesis global will provide a detailed instruction and assistance on how this is set up.

-2\.2	CONFIGURATION DETAILS SHARED WITH GENESIS GLOBAL
+### Configuration details

-The following data points needs to be shared with genesis global to complete the solution.
+The following data points need to be shared with genesis global to complete the solution.
 These data points are stored in the database of the specific genesis solution.

-1\.
 The public key of the JWT RSA key pair, (the private key is used to sign the JWT at the internal authentication service).

-2\.
 The URL to the internal JWT authentication service.

-2\.3	HOW GENESIS JWT SSO WORKS
+### How Genesis JWT SSO works

 There are two paths to the SSO workflow dependent if CORS is configured on the internal authentication service to allow the genesis web platform to make direct authentication requests or not.